 This program combines a computer science major with the business core (more than a minor, less than a 2nd major) and prepares students to work in a business environment or pursue an MBA.

-This program offers a computer science major within the context of a broad liberal arts education (offered through the College of Arts & Sciences).
-A minor is required as well as a variety of distributional electives in humanities, social, fine arts, literature, and foreign language courses.
+This program provides a computer science major in the context of a liberal arts education.
+Students are required to complete a minor as well as take courses in humanities, social sciences, fine arts, literature, and foreign language.

 Not sure which Major is for you?